 Power of Journaling

 Journal prompts for teens are a great way to really allow students to push their self-expression and explore the world around them in a safe place.
 Challenge your teens to try writing daily with a new prompt.
 You can even use these as part of a creative writing lesson plan.
+You can also use high school writing prompts as journal prompts.
 Just don’t forget to have fun with it.